montimaj/az-hydro/azhydro/README.md

-Replacement mechanism (peak-year basin-MAX lift on well-density features — see "ML feature well_density override" below) preserves peak-year volumes via a different pathway that doesn't propagate the AGRI smoothing halo into the partition footprint.
+Replacement mechanism (peak-year basin-MAX lift on well-density features — see "ML feature well_density override" below) preserves peak-year volumes via a different pathway that doesn't propagate the AGRI cropland-proximity band into the partition footprint.

-**Post-1985 AGRI halo gate retained** (in the `1986+` LU-aware branch) — the post-1985 use never produced visual halos because the SW-smoothing kernel σ is fixed at 4.0 (vs the 1965-1984 ramp 1.0 → 4.0 that was the actual halo amplifier).
-The post-1985 halo gate prevents NonIrr inflation at ag-halo pixels in URBAN_AMA basins (Phoenix / Tucson) where they would otherwise fall into `pure_desert_with_well` → 100 % NonIrr via density-ratio.
+**Post-1985 cropland-proximity gate retained** (in the `1986+` LU-aware branch) — the post-1985 use never produced visual halos because the SW-smoothing kernel σ is fixed at 4.0 (vs the 1965-1984 ramp 1.0 → 4.0 that was the actual halo amplifier).
+The post-1985 cropland-proximity gate prevents NonIrr inflation at cropland-proximity pixels in URBAN_AMA basins (Phoenix / Tucson) where they would otherwise fall into `pure_desert_with_well` → 100 % NonIrr via density-ratio.